 Delivering on its curriculum objectives to provide a broad and balanced curriculum which meets the needs of its pupils.

 Ensuring highly effective communication with parents, the wider community and key stakeholders.

-If you are interested in becoming a school governor, please contact us:
+If you are interested in becoming a school governor, or if you wish to contact our Chair of Governors, please contact us: